surekhabiradar885/Angular-diectives-and-pipes/README.md

-# This Angular app demonstrate how to create custom directives and pipes
+# This Angular app demonstrates how to create custom directives and pipes